atick-faisal/label-studio/docs/source/guide/project_settings_lse.md

 ## Cloud storage

-This is where you connect Label Studio to a cloud storage provider:
+This is where you connect Annotation Hub to a cloud storage provider:

 * **Source Cloud Storage**--This is where the source data for your project is saved.
-When you sync your source storage, Label Studio retrieves data to be annotated.
+When you sync your source storage, Annotation Hub retrieves data to be annotated.
 * **Target Cloud Storage**--This is where your annotations are saved.
-When you sync your target storage, annotations are sent from Label Studio to the target storage location.
+When you sync your target storage, annotations are sent from Annotation Hub to the target storage location.

 For more information, see [Sync data from external storage](storage).

 ## Webhooks

 You can use webhooks to integration third-party applications.
-For more information, see [Set up webhooks in Label Studio](webhooks) and our [integrations directory](https://labelstud.io/integrations/).
+For more information, see [Set up webhooks in Annotation Hub](webhooks) and our [integrations directory](https://labelstud.io/integrations/).

 ## Danger Zone